Best in-dash navigation stereos for 2020

 The navigation models we highlight below are not only some of our best-selling stereos.
 They have also earned an average Crutchfield customer rating of 4 (or more) stars*, which means that our customers really like the receivers once they've spent some time with them.

-Navigation features: Pioneer uses HERE guidance, which includes nearly 12 million points of interest and coverage across all 50 states, Puerto Rico, and Canada.
+Navigation features: Pioneer uses HERE guidance, which includes over 12 million points of interest and coverage across all 50 states, Puerto Rico, and Canada.
 Built-in real-time traffic updates keep you aware of possible delays, and spoken speed limit warnings help you stay on the right side of the law.

 Navigation features: Guidance across the U.S., Canada, Puerto Rico, and the U.S. Virgin Islands, including 3D terrain views and 3D representations of buildings and landmarks.